-- Depletable Resources (e.g. Oil, Gas, Clean Coal, Nuclear, CO2 Capture & Storage)
+Non-Renewable Resources (e.g. Oil, Gas, Coal, Nuclear, Carbon Capture & Storage)

 Each week during the semester, we discuss one or more topics relevant to the science and technology of energy.

-The HEJC meets in the Harvard Center for the Environment Seminar Room 310 which is located on the third floor of the Geological Museum (26 Oxford St).
-Directions are available here.
+In more normal times, the HEJC meets in the Harvard University Center for the Environment, which is located on the fourth floor of the Harvard Museum of Comparative Zoology (MCZ), 26 Oxford St. Directions are available here.